Lone-Star5/pollingwebsite/README.md

 It is a simple website which lets the user vote a choice of True/False and show all the votes in tabular form and display the trends analysis using BarGraph and LineChart.

+You can find a demo of this website running [at this url](http://pollingwebsite.herokuapp.com/)
 ## Installation

 You first need to download NodeJs which can be found [here](https://nodejs.org/en/download/)